MBIA Beats on the Top Line

 The 10-second takeaway

-For the quarter ended March 31 (Q1), MBIA crushed expectations on revenue and missed expectations on earnings per share.
+For the quarter ended June 30 (Q2), MBIA crushed expectations on revenues and missed expectations on earnings per share.

-MBIA notched revenue of $206.0 million.
-The one analyst polled by S&P Capital IQ predicted revenue of $144.0 million on the same basis.
-GAAP reported sales were 123% lower than the prior-year quarter's -$1.63 billion.
+MBIA tallied revenue of $251.0 million.
+The one analyst polled by S&P Capital IQ predicted a top line of $129.9 million on the same basis.
+GAAP reported sales were much higher than the prior-year quarter's $104.0 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.